KTV lounge involved in COVID-19 cluster closed for disinfection, does not know who infected hostesses are

 When asked about the possibility that the hostesses had been patrons, rather than employees, Mr Ong noted that it “could be the case”.

-But he said that either way, there should not have been intermingling between them and other customers - venturing a guess that the cluster emerged because safe management measures had “likely” been breached.
+But he said that either way, there should not have been intermingling between them and other customers - venturing a guess that the cluster emerged because safe management measures had “likely” been breached in the establishments.

 Mr Ong added: “The industry players who have pivoted need to be very careful about how they are conducting their business and adhering to safe management measures.”